On the derivation of mean-field percolation critical exponents from the triangle condition: Introduction

 where we write $\asymp$ to denote an equality holding to within multiplication by positive constants within the vicinity of the relevant limit point.
 Note that the \emph{lower bounds} of \eqref{eq:mean_field_susceptibility} and \eqref{eq:mean_field_density} are known to hold on every transitive graph \cite{aizenman1987sharpness,duminil2015new}.
 The triangle condition has now been proven to hold in a variety of high-dimensional settings \cite{fitzner2015nearest,hutchcroft2021critical,1804.10191,MR1833805,Hutchcroftnonunimodularperc,MR2165583,MR3306002,MR2430773}, and further works studying critical behaviour in high-dimensional percolation under the triangle condition include \cite{MR2551766,MR2748397,MR923855,dewan2021upper,chatterjee2018restricted,MR2155704}; see \cite{heydenreich2015progress} for an overview of this extensive literature and \cite{grimmett2010percolation} for further background on percolation.

-\textbf{A new differential inequality for the susceptibility.} The proofs of \cref{eq:mean_field_susceptibility,eq:mean_field_volume,eq:mean_field_density} rely crucially on \emph{differential inequalities}.
+The proofs of \cref{eq:mean_field_susceptibility,eq:mean_field_volume,eq:mean_field_density} rely crucially on \emph{differential inequalities}.
 Let us consider as a paradigmatic example the rate of growth of the \emph{susceptibility} $\Chi_p:=\E_p |K|$ as $p\uparrow p_c$, whose behaviour under the triangle condition was determined by Aizenman and Newman \cite{MR762034}.
 It is a fundamental fact known as the \emph{sharpness of the phase transition} and due originally to Menshikov \cite{MR852458} and Aizenman and Barsky \cite{aizenman1987sharpness} that $\Chi_p < \infty$ if and only if $p<p_c$; see also \cite{duminil2015new,MR3898174,1901.10363} for alternative proofs.
-Moreover, the susceptibility $\Chi_p$ is a smooth function of $p$ on $[0,p_c)$ \cite[Chapter 6.4]{grimmett2010percolation} and satisfies the differential inequality
+Moreover, the susceptibility $\Chi_p$ is a smooth function of $p$ on $[0,p_c)$ \cite[Section 6.4]{grimmett2010percolation} and satisfies the differential inequality